KYDronePilot/FunctionFinderGenetic/README.md

 This project was an assignment for an algorithms course at Eastern Kentucky University, Spring 2019.

-The assignment specification was to create a genetic program that could approximate a mathematical function given a list of independent variables and their values and dependent values.
-The particular values for this assignment are the
+The assignment specification was to create a genetic program that could approximate a mathematical function given a list of 2 dimensional points.
+This project goes beyond the assignment requirements by using independent variables and their values and dependent values to work for multi-variable functions.
+The particular values for this assignment are the following:
-following:

 Independent variables:
 ```